Last Updated on

 Related Resource: Get More Done in Less Time The Part-time Artist eBook.

-Creating a loyal following for your art business will be part of your daily work plan.
+Creating a loyal following for your art business will be a large part of your daily work plan.

-There are many ways you can build brand awareness both online and offline.
+Below are some ways you can build brand awareness, both online and offline.

 - Business cards

 How to build brand awareness online: